-The most popular sport among US presidents is golf.
-Almost all presidents in the last 75 years have been known to hit the links at one point or another.
+Golf is the most popular sport among US presidents.
+Almost all presidents in the last 75 years have been known to hit the golf course at one point or another.
 The last one who didn’t play golf was President Jimmy Carter over 41 years ago, which shows you the true history of U.S. presidents and golf.

-But the since presidents had a variety of different term lengths and golfing habits, let’s dive into more detail so you can learn the full answer to the presidents who golfed the most.
+But since presidents had various term lengths and golfing habits, let’s dive into more detail so you can learn the full answer to the presidents who golfed the most.

 Which President Played The Most Golf?

 Wilson, the twenty-eighth president of the United States of America, holds the record for most golf by a president.
 If you were to ask, “Which president has played the most golf?”
 Woodrow Wilson would be your answer.
 In six years, he played over 1200 rounds of golf.
 His golfing career was sadly cut short by a stroke.

 Wilson said that golf was a way for him to escape the pressure and stress of the presidency.
 He played golf even during uncertain and historical times in history.
 In fact, on the day he declared war against Germany, he fit in a round that morning with his wife.
 Interestingly, the American people back then were much less critical of Wilson and his golf course adventures than a modern-day president.

 Despite playing over 1000 rounds of golf, Wilson never seemed to figure out this crazy game.
 Perhaps that is what kept him coming back.
 Some referred to Wilson as a hacker or a duffer, but we will be politically correct on this one and call him a high handicapper.

 Dwight Eisenhower is one of those people in the history of the game that perhaps did more for golf than he got out of it.
 He was inducted into the World Golf Hall of Fame for his contributions to growing the game of golf.
 Eisenhower is responsible for installing a putting green at the White House.